 Red Flag (Scam)

 0 out 10 stars.
-Always do your research with these places.
-They are an epidemic on the internet.
-Very few places can actually be trusted and this is the only one I recommend.
+Always do your research with these programs.
+They are an epidemic on the internet and here is a list of these work at home scams.
+Very few places can actually be trusted and Wealthy Affiliate is one of the only good programs I recommend.

 My final thoughts: